NourAlaassarr/Career-y/README.md

 ### 3. Continuous Learning Updates

 - Keep the learning roadmap up-to-date with the latest advancements and emerging fields in computer science.
-- Utilize data from reliable sources, industry trends, and user feedback to update the roadmap and notify users of new topics.
+- Utilize data from reliable sources, industry trends, and user feedback to update the roadmap.
 ### 4. Career Guidance and Job Matching

 - Provide guidance and recommendations on potential career paths within computer science.